pymor/pymor/docs/source/tutorial_projection.rst

-Since this tutorial is also supposed to give you a better overview of pyMOR's architecture, we will not import everything from the :mod:`pymor.basic` convenience module but directly import all classes and methods from there original locations in pyMOR's subpackages.
+Since this tutorial is also supposed to give you a better overview of pyMOR's architecture, we will not import everything from the :mod:`pymor.basic` convenience module but directly import all classes and methods from their original locations in pyMOR's subpackages.

 Let's build a 2-by-2 thermal block |Model| as our FOM: